TJ Hughes: Establishment

-2011 Administration
+2011 administration

 On 27 June 2011, TJ Hughes Limited announced that it intended to go into administration, putting 4,000 jobs at risk.
 TJ Hughes officially entered administration on Thursday 30 June 2011, with Ernst & Young appointed as administrators.
 The company launched a closing down sale in a bid to reduce stock levels.

 Ernst & Young said it hoped to sell the company as a going concern, saying it was "very much business as usual" but added that it could be difficult to sell all of the stores owing to the previous trading history of TJ Hughes.
 There were reports of a number of prospective buyers, including Primark.

-On 7 July 2011, GA Europe acquired Endless’ secured debt due from TJ Hughes and announced plans to work with administrators Ernst & Young to liquidate stock from the retail chain’s 57 stores.
+On 7 July 2011, GA Europe acquired Endless’ secured debt due from TJ Hughes and announced plans to work with administrators Ernst & Young to liquidate stock from the retail chain's 57 stores.

 On 22 July, Ernst & Young announced the company's Liverpool distribution centre would close, making 116 employees redundant.

-On 1 August, Lewis Home Retail, a company associated with Speke based Benross Group, acquired the TJ Hughes brand and website together with the flagship Liverpool store as well as the Eastbourne, Glasgow and Sheffield locations.
+On 1 August, Lewis's Home Retail, a company associated with Speke-based Benross Group, acquired the TJ Hughes brand and website together with the flagship Liverpool store as well as the Eastbourne, Glasgow and Sheffield locations.
 This was shortly followed by the Newcastle and Widnes stores, bringing the total saved to six.

 On 4 August, Ernst & Young announced the closure of the first twenty two unsold TJ Hughes stores throughout the United Kingdom.
 Store closures began on 10 August, with Shrewsbury closing first.

 Ernst & Young announced on 20 August that the remainder of the 51 unsold TJ Hughes stores would close their doors by 31 August 2011.

-Closed stores included Belfast, Birkenhead, Bolton, Bootle, Boscombe, Bradford, Bristol, Burnley, Chester, Corby, Coventry, Crawley, Derby, Doncaster, Dumfries, Dundee, Ellesmere Port, Hanley, Hull, Ipswich, Kettering, Kidderminster, King's Lynn, Lichfield, Macclesfield, Maidstone, Middlesbrough, Newport, Nuneaton, Oldham, Plymouth, Preston, Redditch, Rochdale, Romford, Salford, Scunthorpe, Shrewsbury, Southend, St Helens, Stretford, Sunderland, Sutton, Walsall, Warrington, Watford, Weston-super-Mare, Wolverhampton and Wrexham.

-Post-2011 openings and closures
+Post-2011

-Since emerging from administration in 2011, TJ Hughes stores have opened or reopened in the following locations: